sidpalas/stupid-actions/README.md

 ---

+## World's Worst Tic-Tac-Toe UX

+The game Tic-Tac-Toe where you play a turn, commit the resulting board, wait for the AI to play its turn (within a GitHub action), and then play your next turn...

+---

 ## INSERT YOUR IDEA HERE

 Add an issue with your idea for a stupid action (or even better make a pull request!)